 Adaptability Therapy and Consulting

 |The United Way of Lunenburg County|

 Davis and Henderson

 Do you know a person or an organization that deserves to be recognized as Active Transportation Leader?
 If so, use our online submission form, or pdf submit the paper form (77 KB) to nominate them!
-Nominations are accepted on an ongoing basis, with award winners being announced at the Energize Nova Scotia Discovery Fair on October 27, 2017.
-Nominations for the 2017 award are now being accepted - nominations are due by September 11, 2017.
+Nominations are accepted on an ongoing basis.
+Nominations for the 2018 award are now being accepted - nominations are due by August 1, 2018.